 We also encourage our students to have fun and take pride in the facilities by participating in "Kiddie Ag Day" where local elementary school students are bused in and shown the wonders of the farm by student tour guides.
 On Showmanship Day, agriculture students experience the fun of showing numerous animals, from dairy cows to alpacas, in front of a host of family, friends, and alumni.
-Other activities involving students include - ag skills competitions for high school students, swine sale, and dairy consignment sale.
+Other activities involving students include ag skills competitions for high school students and a dairy consignment sale.

 Facilities for instruction include the range of laboratories supporting the basic sciences such as chemistry and biology.
 Field work is done on college-owned properties including the College farm and lake, as well as on a range of nearby state forest lands and other public and private facilities.

-- Agricultural Business (AAS)
+Additional facilities are being developed at the newly acquired Groveland farm, a 270-acre crop farm near Sonya, NY.

-- ▲ Agricultural Technology (AAS)
+Business (A/ ф.
+Agricultural Technology (AAS)

-- ▲ Veterinary Technology (AAS)
+Veterinary Technology (AAS)